General questions

 What methods are you using?

 Our network involves toxin bait stations on a 50m x 50m grid and traps on a 100m x 100m grid across the areas where we are working.
 These grids mean we’ll cover and access all rat home ranges and is the lowest density required.
-We also consider the habitat and in some areas may create a denser network, for example, where there is weedy cape ivy which is a known rat habitat.
+We also consider the habitat and in some areas may create a denser network, for example, in cape ivy which is a known rat habitat.
+Once an area is free of predators, it moves into ‘biosecurity’ and is actively monitored for reinvasion.

 We are running a predator elimination (rather than ongoing predator control and suppression) to prevent the long-term use of toxins and its associated costs.